judovana/XMLsplitter/README.md

 # XMLsplitter
-Tool to splitting xml files based on xpath headers, body and tails Note, the assembly jar dont have support of namesapces, you ne
+Tool to splitting xml files based on xpath headers, body and tails Note, the assembly jar dont have support of namesapces, you ne ! commandline arguments are overwriteing values in configs! config files are expected to be shared between joiner and splitter

 Original webpage - http://xmlsplit.wz.cz/  (and http://xmlcompare.wz.cz/)